speakeasy-sdks/liveblocks-sdks/README.md

 # LiveBlocks SDKs

+Liveblocks is a set of APIs and tools that helps you create performant and reliable multiplayer experiences in minutes.
 The Liveblocks API is organized around REST.
-With the Liveblocks API, you can authenticate requests, list and update rooms, list users, and more.
+With the API, you can authenticate requests, list and update rooms, list users, and more.

 ## Available Operations